Looking to see what’s going to be trending in your home for 2018? Here is your guide to what is up and coming for this year.

 What type of floor:

 It is no question that today’s U.S. homeowners prefer having hardwood floors in their home.
-According to NWFA’s research, about 52% of today’s homes have hardwood floors.
+According to NWFA’s research in Today’s Savvy Consumer, about 52% of today’s homes have hardwood floors.
 “But, when homeowners are asked what kind of flooring they would have in their ‘dream home,’ two-thirds, 66 percent, said wood floors,” as stated by NWFA.

 “Homeowners say that wood floors increase the value of their homes the most.
 Not only do homeowners prefer wood floors for their dream home, but they overwhelmingly believe that wood floors do the most to add value to their home – fully 79 percent of homeowners agree.”
 Having hardwood floors adds value to your home while also being environmentally friendly and great for those with allergies.
 They minimize the accumulation of dust, mold, and animal dander, which improves the air quality within the home.
 Hardwood floors are also recognized as being durable, attractive, and easy to clean.
 Proper guidance by the manufacturer can make hardwood floors easy to maintain and last for many generations.

 Long length boards will continue to be a popular choice for hardwood floors but over the years wide plank boards has become a higher demand than strip boards.
 Wide plank or long lengths help to open up space within a room.
 With rustic and Reclaimed hardwood floors, longer lengths and wider planks help to highlight the rustic character of the wood.
 You will see all the knots, nail holes, saw marks, and beautiful weathered patina tones across each board making them very unique.